NikolaChoynev/SPA-movies/README.md

 3.Run npm install in the cmd in the folder downloaded.
 4.Start local server on your computer to run the application in web.

+The database services are expired and because of that application may not work properly.